marcoaaz/AcevedoEtAl._2024a_POAM/README.md

     -	imgCropAndOverlay.m = function to obtain POAM maps common bounding box and provide an aesthetic image overlay to be plotted below the orientation map and objects.
     -	rearrangePeakImages.m = uses 'img_closest*.tif to rearrange the peak images (algorithm 4)

-In future updates, we expect to increase the efficiency of Algorithm 2 and provide explanatory videos for new users who would like to learn to acquire their images (microscope stage rotation and capturing) and manage the files for effectively use POAM.

 To be able to run the scripts, you require installing:

   +	MATLAB Version: 9.14.0.2239454 (R2023a) Update 1